-In my opinion, Turkish Airlines offers some of the tastiest inflight meals in economy class.
-Business class dining options are excellent too.
-If you want to check out my other stories about Turkish Airlines, check here, and here.
-Here’s a breakdown of what I recently received from Paris to Singapore (via Istanbul) in economy class.
+In my opinion, Turkish Airlines is one of the best airlines for inflight meals in economy class.
+Their business class dining options are excellent as well.
+If you are interested in reading my other stories about Turkish Airlines, you can view them here, and here..
+Here is a detailed breakdown of my recent inflight meal experience in economy class, on my journey from Paris to Singapore (via Istanbul).

 PARIS TO ISTANBUL

-I loved the meal; the beef was flavourful and the quantity perfect.
-My only gripe is that my water and part of the entrée were frozen solid.
+However, my only complaint was that my water and part of the entrée were frozen solid.

-It’s becoming rare to see airlines offer meal choices and trays like this in economy class on flights under three hours.
-It’s great to see some airlines still offer decent service in economy class.
+The airline provided proper cutlery in economy class, and a good range of alcoholic and non-alcoholic beverages, including fresh juices.
+It is becoming rare to see airlines offer meal choices and trays like this in economy class on flights under three hours.
+It is great to see some airlines still offer decent service in economy class.

 QUICK LOUNGE VISIT

-I visited the Turkish Airlines lounge for Star Alliance Gold customers during my transit.
+During my transit, I visited the Turkish Airlines lounge for Star Alliance Gold customers.
 The lounge offered an array of food and beverage options.

 ISTANBUL TO SINGAPORE

-On this 11-hour trip to Singapore, the airline provided two meal services, and snacks were available from the galley if required.
+On my 11-hour flight to Singapore, the airline provided two meal services, and snacks were available from the galley if required.
 The first meal service offered a choice of chicken or a vegetarian option.
 The meal tray seemed larger and included a fresh salad in addition to the entrée of hummus.
-(Olive oil was provided to drizzle over the salad).
+Olive oil was provided to drizzle over the salad.

-For dessert, the chocolate mousse made another appearance, and this is one of the grips of frequent travellers on Turkish Airlines.
-The food offered inflight isn’t changed that often and many say this is quite boring.
-I like to think that the airline has perfected its recipes and prefers to provide something that’s tried and tested with no surprises.
+For dessert, the chocolate mousse made another appearance.
+This is one of the complaints of frequent travelers on Turkish Airlines; the inflight food is not changed that often, which many find quite boring.
+However, I like to think that the airline has perfected its recipes and prefers to provide something that’s tried and tested with no surprises.

 About two hours before landing, the breakfast service began.
 I was offered scrambled eggs with toast, roasted tomato, a side dish of cheese and olives, and yogurt with cherry.
-I don’t believe I have had better eggs on a flight, I don’t know how they do it, but their inflight caterer Do&Co knows how to cook eggs for economy class passengers.
+These were some of the best eggs I’ve had on a flight.
+I do not know how they do it, but their inflight caterer Do&Co knows how to cook eggs for economy class passengers.